nablem/invoicer/README.md

 # Invoicing Platform

 A modern, self-hostable invoicing application built with Next.js, Prisma, and TypeScript.
-This platform helps freelancers and small businesses manage clients, send quotes, and issue invoices with ease.
+This platform allows you to manage clients, create quotes and invoices, and download them as PDF documents using customizable templates.

 ## Key Features

 -   **Client Management**: Maintain a database of your clients with all necessary contact and billing information.
 -   **Quotes & Invoices**: Create and manage professional quotes and invoices.
 -   **Custom Invoice Numbering**: Set up advanced invoice sequencing, including monthly and yearly resets.
--   **PDF Generation**: Automatically generate PDF documents for quotes and invoices using Gotenberg.
+-   **PDF Generation**: Automatically generate PDF documents for quotes and invoices using Gotenberg based on customizable HTML templates.
 -   **Recurring Invoices**: Set up invoices to be generated automatically on a recurring schedule.
 -   **Retainer & Balance Invoicing**: Easily manage retainer-based projects with initial retainer invoices and final balance invoices.
 -   **Quote-to-Invoice Conversion**: Convert an accepted quote into an invoice with a single click.
--   **Email Integration**: Send invoices and quotes directly to clients from the application, with an integrated email testing tool (MailDev).
 -   **Multi-Language Support**: The UI supports multiple languages (currently English and French).
--   **DocuSeal Integration (Optional)**: Seamlessly integrate with DocuSeal for e-signing of quotes and invoices.

 ## Getting Started